briedis/api-builder/README.md

 Library helps you build a documentation for your api, and you can even use it to validate request parameters

 #### Usage
-1. Add composer dependency `"briedis/api-builder": "0.*"` and run `composer update`
+1. Add composer dependency `"briedis/api-builder": "2.*"` and run `composer update`
 2. Add service provider: `Briedis\ApiBuilder\ApiBuilderServiceProvider`
-3. Publish assets: `php artisan asset:publish briedis/api-builder`
+3. Publish assets: `php artisan vendor:publish`

 #### Request class